laravel/docs/collections.md

 <a name="method-mapwithkeys"></a>
 #### `mapWithKeys()` {.collection-method}

 The `mapWithKeys` method iterates through the collection and passes each value to the given callback.
-The callback should return an associative array containing a single key / value pair:
+The callback should return an associative array containing a single key / value pair or an empty array.
+Returning null will raise an error:

     $collection = collect([
         [